halfpintutopia/halfpintutopia/README.md

 ## A little about me

-🌱 I am currently working on ...
+🌱 I am currently working my fourth porfolio project

-💡 I am currently learning ...
+💡 I am currently learning as much as I can digest per day and forming informed opinions about being a better developer

-👫🏾 I am looking to collaborate on ...
+👫🏾 I am looking to collaborate on anything

 🤔 I am looking for help with ...